 Dual diagnosis disorders could include any combination of mental health and substance use disorders, but there are some that are more common than others, including the following:

 - Anxiety and cocaine addiction

 - PTSD and opioid addiction

-What makes these common examples of co-occurring disorders?
+What makes these common examples of dual diagnosis disorders?
 A combination of the chemical characteristics of the substance in question and the user’s mental health.

 Cocaine Addiction and Anxiety

 Cocaine addiction and anxiety are co-occurring conditions that often appear alongside each other.
 As a stimulant, cocaine use excites the brain’s neurotransmitters.
 This exaggerates any existing anxiety issues that a user may have before ingesting the drug.
 Even individuals without a history of anxiety can experience feelings of nervousness or even panic attacks while using cocaine, and these effects only increase for those with pre-existing anxiety disorders.

 It is common to see heroin addiction and depression exist in tandem.
 According to the World Health Organization, depression is the leading cause of ill health and disability worldwide.
 Some people who suffer from depression begin using heroin to help their mood improve, as heroin causes temporary feelings of euphoria.
 However, after even one use, heroin may cause users to experience a depressive state.
 This can lead to depressive episodes and even suicidal thoughts with those who have a history of depression.

 Individuals who have experienced intense trauma often develop Post Traumatic Stress Disorder (PTSD) within a few months after a traumatic incident occurs.
 To treat PTSD, some will self-medicate with prescription painkillers (opioids), which can be highly addictive.
 A user’s PTSD and opioid addiction will then begin to fuel each other, causing feelings of agitation, physical pain, and intense anxiety.

 Footprints: A Holistic Dual Diagnosis Treatment Center in Florida